Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

 For returning the same error every time, use the ``returning_err``.
-Use this to test missing contracts or entrypoints, as invoking entrypoints, for which no mock has been set up, results in a runtime error:
+Use this to test missing contracts or entrypoints, as invoking entrypoints for which no mock has been set up, results in a runtime error:

 .. code-block:: rust
    :emphasize-lines: 8